tinymce/tinymce-docs/plugins/comments.md

  ...
 })
 ```

-### Configuring the Comments 2.0 toolbar button
+### Configuring the Comments 2.0 addcomment toolbar button

+The `addcomment` toolbar button provides the ability to add comments.

 The **Add comment** toolbar button is available by default if the toolbar menu is not customized.

-> Note: Currently, there are two types of toolbar buttons available:
-* `addcomment` - Provides the ability to add comments.
-* `showcomments`- Provides the ability to display comments field for the selected text.
-It is a toggle button and is used to hide the comments sidebar as well.

 In case of a customized toolbar menu, use the following script to configure the Comments 2.0 toolbar button:
 ```js
 tinymce.init({
  selector: "#textarea",